8 Hockey Skating Drills for Speed & Agility

 • Each pylon should be 6-8 feet apart for advanced players and 8-10 feet apart for beginner players.

-• Set up two stations along the length of the ice & divide your players between the stations.
+• Set up two stations along the length of the ice.

 Execution:

-• Starting on their left leg, the first player in each line will glide on the inside and outside edges of their skates to weave between pylons.
+• Starting on their left leg, the first player in each line will glide on the inside and outside edges of their skates, weaving through the pylons.

-• After reaching the end of the pylons, they will turn and repeat the weave using their right leg.
+• After reaching the last pylon, they will turn and repeat the weave, this time using their right leg.

 Looking For an Easier Way to Evaluate Hockey Players?